 - Arrives at O’Hare Transfer Station (~33 minutes)

-- When you arrive, please walk to the airport transportation building.
+- Upon arrival, please proceed to the airport transportation building.

 - From there, take the free Airport Transit System to your terminal.